 8. Bronze shimmer

 Something about this pedicure idea just radiates holiday vibes.
-But you don't need to be jetting abroad to enjoy this luxe look, a few coats of finely-milled glitter polish on a well tended-to nail will bring a shimmering, sun-drenched feel to wherever you are.
+But you don't need to be jetting abroad to enjoy this luxe look, a few coats of finely-milled glitter polish (or plump Bio Sculpture nails created in the salon) will bring a shimmering, sun-drenched feel to wherever you are.

 9. Luxurious lavender touches

-You'll be seeing a lot of lavender in trend roundups, thanks to Very Peri being selected as Pantone's color of the year 2022.
+You'll be seeing a lot of lavender in trend roundups.
 The combination of block colors and arty statement nail design makes this one of the boldest pedicure ideas, but it's a brilliantly striking look.

 10. Wearable sparkle